brocessing/kirby-previewfiles/README.md

 ### Blueprint

-To enable file preview for a given page, at the following code to its blueprint:
+To enable file preview for a given page, add the following code to its blueprint:

 ```yaml
 fields: